Suspect in deaths of Idaho students arrested in Pennsylvania - NewsBreak

 Suspect in deaths of Idaho students arrested in Pennsylvania

-HARRISBURG, Pa. — (AP) — Authorities in Pennsylvania arrested a suspect in the killings of four University of Idaho students who were found stabbed to death in their beds more than a month ago, local Police Chief James Fry said Friday.
+HARRISBURG, Pa.
+(AP) — Authorities in Pennsylvania arrested a suspect in the killings of four University of Idaho students who were found stabbed to death in their beds more than a month ago, a law enforcement official said Friday.

 The killings initially mystified law enforcement and shook the small town of Moscow, Idaho, a farming community of about 25,000 people that had not had a murder for five years.
 Fears of a repeat attack prompted nearly half of the University of Idaho’s over 11,000 students to leave the city and switch to online classes.

-Investigators were unable to name a suspect or locate a murder weapon for weeks.

-But the case appeared to break open after law enforcement asked the public for help finding a white Hyundai Elantra sedan seen near the home around the time of the killings.
+But the case broke open after law enforcement asked the public for help finding a white Hyundai Elantra sedanseen near the home around the time of the killings.
 The Moscow Police Department made the request Dec.
 7, and by the next day had to direct tips to a special FBI call center because so many were coming in.
-By mid-December, investigators were working through nearly 12,000 tips and had identified more than 22,000 vehicles matching that make and model.
+By mid–December, investigators were working through nearly 12,000 tips and had identified more than 22,000 vehicles matching that make and model.

-“We are still looking for the weapon,” Fry said.
-“I will say that we have found an Elantra.”

-Fry was emotional as he announced the arrest, calling the victims by their first names.
-The chief has said in the past that everyone on the force feels strongly about solving the crime, at times choking up when discussing the impact on the victims’ families and the close-knit rural community.

 Goncalves, 21, of Rathdrum, Idaho; Mogen, 21, of Coeur d’Alene, Idaho; Kernodle, 20, of Post Falls, Idaho; and Chapin, 20, of Conway, Washington, were members of the university’s Greek system and close friends.
 Mogen, Goncalves and Kernodle lived in the three–story rental home with two other roommates.
 Kernodle and Chapin were dating and he was visiting the house that night.